 You might like to read following posts to enhance your privacy on Facebook:

-- How to hide status update from particular friend on Facebook
+- How to hide status update from a particular friend on Facebook

 - How to hide your friend list on Facebook from others